tencentyun/intlcloud-documents/yehe_doc/安全/DDoS 高防包/产品简介/封堵策略_intl_en.md

 - Frequency of the attack.
 Users that are frequently attacked are more likely to be attacked continuously.
 In such a case, the blocking period extends automatically.
 - Traffic volume of the attack.
 The blocking period extends automatically in case of ultra-large volume of attack traffic.

->?For IPs that are blocked extra frequently, Tencent Cloud reserves the right to extend the duration and lower the threshold.
+>?
+For IPs that are blocked extra frequently, Tencent Cloud reserves the right to extend the duration and lower the threshold.

 ## Why can't my IP be unblocked immediately?
 A DDoS attack usually does not stop immediately after the target IP is blocked and the attack duration varies.
 Tencent Cloud security team sets the default blocking duration based on big data analysis.